Dunkin’ French Cruller Donut

 • 15 calories from protein

-Dietary fat makes up more than 50% of the total calories.
-Carbohydrates contribute about 37% and the remaining 7% is from protein.
+Over half of the total calories are derived from dietary fats.
+Carbohydrates (which includes added sugars) contribute about 37% of the calories, and the remaining 7% is from protein.

 Calories